tmfarrell/tmfarrell.github.io/_posts/2018-04-10-understanding_science.md

 ---

 Understanding a scientific talk or paper is difficult business.
-Not only because the concepts can often be counterintuitive or unsettling.
-But also because even scientific talks/ papers (depending the field's expected level of rigor) can be riddled with errors and ambiguities.
+Not only because the concepts can often be complicated, counterintuitive or unsettling.

-Moreover, these errors can occur at 2 different levels and, because of the proximity/ relatedness of these 2 levels, it's tough to know which one any given error/ ambiguity belongs to.
+But also because even scientific talks/ papers are subject to errors.
+Depending the field's expected level of rigor, any given paper or talk will inevitably present with errors and ambiguities, especially when probed.

-Scientific error occurs either at (a) the level of language or (b) the level of logic.
+Moreover, these errors can occur at 2 different levels.
+Either at (a) the level of language or (b) the level of logic.

 Language is the level concerned with the keywords and syntax that make up statements.
 Logic is the level concerned with how statements relate to one another, how they are